DioDogHater/DioRaster/README.md

 ```
 Then after that first build, you can just use this line:\
 `cmake --build ./build`\
+To compile everytime you want to test out your code!\
 And you're done!
 The executable will be `./build/raster`.

 # The cube example